Skip Navigation

 • At least 30% recycled content where alternatives are not available.

-Festival Republic has implemented a single use plastic policy from 2019 that take the following measures to reduce single use plastic at our festivals.
+Festival Republic has implemented the following measures to reduce single use plastic at our festivals.

 • We promote a refill campaign to the audience, crew and artists with reusable water bottles are available for sale at the merch stalls for those who do not bring their own